Message Replay

 Cache requests are fulfilled topic-by-topic.

-Order is preserved within a topic (if depth is greater than 1), but original publish order between topics is not preserved.
+Order is preserved within a topic (if depth is greater than 1), but original publishing order between topics is not preserved.

 Replay Request Mechanism